 3. Corms or Rhizomes

-Corms and Rhizomes are fleshy tubers created in the root systems of plants that have the ability to store nutrients and create whole new plants.
+Corms and Rhizomes are fleshy tubers created in the root systems of plants.
 They can be removed from the parent plant before or after they have sprouted and even chopped into pieces in some cases to have multiple plants sprout from the one Rhizome.

 Plants such as Calathea have Rhizomes; like many other more invasive species.
 Alocasia has smaller round corms that can be found among their roots when repotting or digging them up.